Suninus/Archi4Swift/README.md

 ```

 ## Contributing
-I am happy to receive any pull requests, and you will say any suggestion of swift in here. let's do it!
+- I am happy to receive any pull requests, and you will say any suggestion of swift in here. let's do it!
+- Any issue is appreciated.

 ## Next
 - 1.complete the architecture to the swift grammar